 - Selection of preset button options by location (content, excerpt, shortcode, widget, etc.).

-- Integrates with 3rd party plugins and services for additional image, video, product, and content information (see About Pro Addons and Integration Notes for details):
+- Integrates with 3rd party plugins and services for additional image, video, product, and content information (see About Pro Modules and Integration Notes for details).
+The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.

 - All in One SEO Pack